Procedures and guidance for Muslim burial funerals.

 Concrete flagstones are heavy and can be awkward to move, particularly if they are wet and difficult to hold.
 It is recommended to wear globes and take extreme care around the open vault.

-Returning soil to the grave
+Placing soil on the grave

 Burial assistance

-Out of hours burial
+Out of hours burials

 All burials outside of normal working hours will incur an additional charge and you must have the legal certificate of burial before booking a funeral.